 He pulled himself from the chaos of his reverie and back to reality.
-No, it was my vocation.
-He opened his eyes wide to view the space of his keep.
-He found himself drawn to the Sun’s light finding its way onto the simple stone flooring where he continued to sit in repose.
+Luc opened his eyes wide to view the space of his keep.
+Its spaces resembled a prison; just him, the stone, a small working desk.
+He found himself drawn to the Sun’s light finding its way onto the simple stone flooring where he sat in repose.
 A peaceless one, ever restless in his work.
 He waited a breath, staring at the reddening of his space, until the time came for the light to warm his very own presence.
-Upon it reaching him, he stood with speed and turned to his work.
+Upon it reaching him, he stood with speed and turned back to the cold shadows, back to his work.

 The old man spoke with resolve:

 “Luc, you know I would never come to you with this unless-“

 “You were sure.
 Yeah,” Luc sighed and stared resolutely at Olivar.
 White stubble crowned the edges of his bald scalp.
 Wearing a beard trimmed for more than counsel, Luc had to admit to himself that the old man had changed.
 Age touched his features more desperately now, as though aeons had passed since he’d seen him last.
 But the old man still carried that fire in his eyes.
 Luc found, today, that he couldn’t quite match it.